 Two main parts of Panchang or Panchangam in astrology

-Calendar or Panchang predicts the occurrence of an eclipse, dates for the Hindu festivals during the Hindu calendar months.
+Calendar or Panchang predicts the occurrence of an eclipse and dates for the Hindu festivals during the Hindu calendar months.

-We can easily know how to perform important rituals and other significant matters, which we can decide by using the daily astrology Panchangam or Hindi date today calendar.
+We can easily know how to perform important rituals and other significant matters, which we can decide by using the daily The study of the influence of celestial bodies on earth and humans Panchangam or Hindi date today calendar.

 For the commercial purpose, the following five elements are considered